-In light of the Coronavirus situation, we understand that some businesses are taking steps to stop the spread of infection by asking staff to stay at home and work remotely.
-We want to help our customers as much as possible during this challenging time and take the opportunity to reassure you that we're doing all we can to support your increased broadband usage as you work from home.
+At TalkTalk, we understand that some businesses have adapted to a mix of office and home working.
+More and more of our customers are working from home regularly, and we want to help you as much as possible during this transition.
+Whether you’ve been asked to work from home for the first time, or you’re accustomed to hybrid working, we want to take the opportunity to reassure you that we're doing all we can to support your increased broadband usage as you work from home.

-You may find yourself having to work from home over the coming weeks, so we've created the below tips for taking care of yourself, staying well and getting the best out of your broadband if you're self-isolating or working remotely.
+You may find yourself having to work from home now or in the future, so we've created the below tips for taking care of yourself, staying well, and getting the best out of your broadband whether you're self-isolating or working remotely.

-It can be difficult to maintain a healthy routine when working from home, so make sure you have a comfortable space to work in and take regular breaks.
-Try to clock in and clock out like you would in the office to avoid working longer hours than usual, and keep in touch with your team and manager.
+It can be difficult to maintain a healthy routine when working from home, so make sure you have a comfortable space to work in and take regular breaks from.
+Try to clock in and clock out like you would in the office to avoid working longer hours than usual, and keep in touch with your team and manager throughout the day.

 Have a look at your router and check to see if all the wires are connected securely at both ends.
 Make sure you’re using a microfilter if you need one.
 If your VPN stops working but you can still get online, then this is likely an issue with your VPN client rather than your broadband.